rohit455273/assertive.types/cran-comments.md

 ## Release Summary

-This release contains several assertions for checking different types of function.
+This release contains several assertions for checking different types of function, external pointers, and pairlists.

 ## Test Environments